SupaFuzz/noice2/docs/noiceARSSyncWorkerThread.md

   * **`postWriteSyncTransform` async function(formMeta, trans, api, threadHandle)**

     when we have executed a write transaction, we are then going to execute a `noiceRemedyAPI.getTicket()` on the row we just modified or perhaps the row we just created.
 In the way that `writeTransactionTransform` allows you to intercept and transform the write api transaction, this allows you to intercept and transform the read transaction.
 For instance if you wrote to a landing form you might need to query the entryId you created on the landing form for the entryId of the *actual* record on the main form.
 This is async so you can do that.
 Only real difference is you get an api handle, and `trans` is just the args to `getTicket()`

+  * **`formDefinitionTransform` function(formDefinition)**

+    if defined, this function is executed on formDefinition fetch from server, between `api.getFormFields()` and `noiceIndexedDB.put()`, whatever you return from this function will be written as the formDefintion for this form.
+The need for this function should be fairly rare.
+This is handy, in the case of a viewForm on the server for `CURRENCY` fields where the view MUST model them as a `DECIMAL` and you need to manually override the datatype in-app.
+Use with caution but if you need these shenanigans, this is the proper way to implement them

 * **`_bulkSync` object**